 Ordinance and Law Coverage in Home Insurance

-If your city changes building codes and your house is no longer compliant, even if a covered peril damages your house, additional rebuild/repair costs associated with building code laws may be capped.
-The cap is usually set by your Ordinance and Law Coverage amount, not your entire Coverage A.
+If your city changes building codes and your house is no longer compliant, even if a covered peril damages your home, additional rebuild/repair costs associated with building code laws may be capped.
+The cap is your Ordinance and Law Coverage amount, not your entire Coverage A.

 You have an HO3 home insurance policy with $300,000 in Coverage A